 Air quality, especially in urban and industrial areas, is a significant public health concern.
-Poor air quality is associated with increased breathing stress for people with asthma and COPD, and increased risk of stroke or heart attacks for people dealing with heart disease32.
+Poor air quality is associated with increased breathing stress for people with asthma and COPD, and increased risk of stroke or heart attacks for people dealing with heart disease31.
 One measurement of importance is the amount of ozone (O3) in the air.
-High levels of ozone can damage and inflame people's airways, make lungs more susceptible to infection, increase the frequency of asthma attacks, damage the lungs, and cause COPD33.
-According to the American Lung Association, Bucks County received an "F" grade for ozone last year with at least 26 days surpassing air quality thresholds for moderate air, meaning the ambient air was "unhealthy for sensitive populations".
-There were an additional 2 days that registered as "unhealthy" for all populations.
+High levels of ozone can damage and inflame people's airways, make lungs more susceptible to infection, increase the frequency of asthma attacks, damage the lungs, and cause COPD32.
+According to the American Lung Association, Lehigh County received a "D" grade for ozone last year with at least 9 days surpassing air quality thresholds for moderate air, meaning the ambient air was "unhealthy for sensitive populations".

 Asthma rates are a related indicator when examining physical environment and air quality.
-10.6% of survey respondents in the Quakertown service area and 9.8% of survey respondents in the SLUHN service area indicated having an asthma diagnosis.
+10.2% of survey respondents in the Allentown service area and 9.8% of survey respondents in the SLUHN service area indicated having an asthma diagnosis.
 However, among all SLUHN survey respondents, there are notable differences in reported asthma rates based on reported income levels.
-18.6% of SLUHN respondents in the \$14,999 or less income category reported having an asthma diagnosis, as compared to 7.7% of respondents in the \$60,000 or greater income category (Figure 20).
+18.6% of SLUHN respondents in the \$14,999 or less income category reported having an asthma diagnosis, as compared to 7.7% of respondents in the \$60,000 or greater income category (Figure 22).
 As previously discussed, there are identified issues in our region with access to adequate housing, and the increased asthma rates among lower income populations illustrate a direct health outcome of those housing issues.